UK Stocks-Factors to watch on Sept 1

 * Says RIL partners with Germany's Resysta to bring innovative wood alternative in India Source text for Eikon: Further company coverage:

-LONDON, Sept 1 Britain's FTSE 100 futures contract for September edged up by 0.2 percent at 0630 GMT on Monday, with European stock markets buoyed by expectations of more central bank stimulus measures.
+LONDON, Sept 1 Britain's FTSE 100 index is seen open between 4 points higher and 7 points lower on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.2 percent, or 13.95 points, at 6,819.75 points on Friday.